PlugaruT/ulauncher-eos-actions/README.md

 Icons are part of the [elementary icons](https://github.com/elementary/icons).

+_This extention may work on other desktop enviroments too because it uses d-bus interface to perform all the actions.
+But I haven't tested it._

-This extension was inspired by [Exit Gnome](https://github.com/leinardi/ulauncher-exit-gnome).
+_This extension was inspired by [Exit Gnome](https://github.com/leinardi/ulauncher-exit-gnome)._